 As an offshoot of the aforementioned “Check the Facts” exercise, it can be helpful to reflect on those in your life who uplift you, even if you can’t be physically with them right now.
 Put on some comforting music and skim your own Instagram or phone photo albums; journal about positive past experiences; visualize what you’ll do with friends—or where you would like to go to make new friends -when it is possible to resume regular life.
 I’m partial to this classic quote from Sex and the City: “Maybe our girlfriends are our soulmates and guys are just people to have fun with."

 Feeling down on friendships right now too?
-If you’re one of the many, many people who adopted a fur baby during Covid, celebrate the love you share with your little loved one.
+If you’re one of the many, many people who adopted a fur baby in the last year, celebrate the love you share with your little loved one.
 You won’t be alone.
-27.6 million American households bought their pets a gift for the holiday last year.
+27.6 million American households bought their pets a gift for the holiday in the last 12 months.

 Text the friends you reminisced about earlier and try to set up a FaceTime.
 Alternatively, join a virtual support group.
 Each December I offer a “Holiday Lonely-hearts” support group; in 2022, I will do the same for Valentine’s Day.
 But I’m not the only one.
 Many therapists understand the challenge of loneliness during key holidays and consequently offer workshops and groups oriented around social connection and skills-building.
 You can also find a message board that feels positive for you— read or even share stories about relationship histories, feelings about the holiday, hopes for the future.
 The goal is to access communities wherein you feel less alone; thanks to a virtual landscape which has only broadened and strengthened due to the pandemic, there are now many options available online.